-no-raise-error Whether you should raise an error message in addition to a stream o stderr if you get a nonzero exit code.

---proc PROC The variable in which to store Popen instance.
+no-raise-error Whether you should raise an error message in addition to a stream on stderr if you get a nonzero exit code. proc PROC The variable in which to store Popen instance.
+This is used only when c PROC The variable in which to store Popen instance.
 This is used only when -bg option is given.